Jesse James: James–Younger Gang

-Meanwhile, the James brothers joined with Cole Younger and his brothers John, Jim, and Bob, as well as Clell Miller and other former Confederates, to form what came to be known as the James–Younger Gang.
-With Jesse James as the most public face of the gang (though with operational leadership likely shared among the group), the gang carried out a string of robberies from Iowa to Texas, and from Kansas to West Virginia.
-They robbed banks, stagecoaches, and a fair in Kansas City, often carrying out their crimes in front of crowds, and even hamming it up for the bystanders.
+Meanwhile, the James brothers joined with Younger and his brothers John, Jim and Bob, as well as Clell Miller and other former Confederates, to form what came to be known as the James–Younger Gang.
+With Jesse as the most public face of the gang (though with operational leadership likely shared among the group), the gang carried out a string of robberies from Minnesota to Texas, and from Kansas to West Virginia.
+They robbed banks, stagecoaches and a fair in Kansas City, Missouri, often carrying out their crimes in front of crowds and even hamming it up for the bystanders.